VIA Kaskad: History

-Major Alexander Kolesnikov took over for Sukhov as the group’s artistic director in 1985.
-He helped get their first official album, titled “ Let's Remember, Guys!” (Вспомним, ребята!) get released by Melodiya.
-The band’s second lineup was the largest, with saxophone, trombone, and keyboard, among other instruments.
-The band’s third lineup was formed in 1988 after another rotation," /> led by Alexander Khalilov..
-They stopped using brass in an experiment and became more popin their next album, Kaskada.
+Major Alexander Kolesnikov took over for Sukhov as the group's artistic director in 1985.
+He helped get their first official album, titled “Let's Remember, Guys!” (Вспомним, ребята!) get released by Melodiya.
+The band's second lineup was the largest, with a saxophonist, trombonist, and keyboard player, among other instruments.
+The band's third lineup was formed in 1988 after another rotation, and it was now led by Alexander Khalilov.
+Their next album, "Let Memory Speak" (Пусть память говорит), was released in 1989.
 Due to ideological obstacles, there were songs included that were not very popular.
-Despite this, they played at over 400 concerts throughout the D. R. Afghanistan between the three ensembles.

-There were reliable rumors that the Soviet Union would soon leave Afghanistan.
-A band member named Igor Morozov wrote a poem titled "We're Leaving."
-It took three attempts, but it was eventually set to music, the song sharing its name with the poem.
-The song was performed at the “When Soldiers Sing” festival in Berlin.
-Kaskad was given first place by the chair of the jury, Alexandra Pakhmutova.
+Songs that were not included in the album were "We're Leaving" and "Allah Akhbar", with only demo tracks being recorded.

 The group seemed like it would end after the withdraw of Soviet troops from Afghanistan.
 However, the band was revived by one Ivan Khokhlov.
 By May 1989, the fourth lineup of Kaskad had been formed.
 The band recorded on Uzbek Central Television and Radio Mayak.
-They released a third album in 1991, titled “Southern Cross”, together with the band Kontingent.
-The group was struggling with using other bands’ equipment until the Yaroslavl Regional Self-Supporting Association of Internationalist Soldiers helped with equipment.
-Sukhov, the original founder of the band, had created a new group.
-However, the Blue Berets suggested that Sukhov “dotted the i's and crossed the t's” and returned to Kaskad.
-He did and reorganized the group.
+They released a third album in 1991, titled “Southern Cross” (Южный Крест), together with the band Kontingent.
+The group split up shortly after.

+Offshoots of Kaskad with the same name were formed in the cities of Mogilev, Belarus; Alma-Ata, Kazakhstan; Termez, Uzbekistan, and Yaroslavl, Russia.
+The two naming exceptions were a group from Ukraine, named Memory, and the Yaroslavl group that was known as "Andrey Sukhov's ensemble".
+All of these groups performed the same Afghan songs all over the countries of the CIS.

+In late 2011, Sukhov was invited to perform several songs for a concert.
+Sukhov called several former members of Kaskad and then played multiple songs, lasting about five hours.
+In 2012, Andrei Sukhov was invited to sing three songs at a concert in Crocus City.
+It was to celebrate the 70th anniversary of the 108th Division stationed in Bagram, which Kaskad had formed out of.
+Sukhov met with the men he had been with at the last concert and did three songs.
+Sukhov then named the group Veterans of the Group Kaskad.
+They later released multiple albums.

-The fifth lineup of Kaskad was formed in 2010 under the name Veterans of the Cascade Group.
-They still continue tours of the former Soviet Union.
-They are based in Yaroslavl.
+Andrey Sukhov died in 2022.
+Veterans of the Group Kaskad still continues tours of the former Soviet Union.
+They are based in Moscow.